Shadow Work Is Not What You Think

 - Softness as self-erasure.

 Sometimes you are aware of these patterns.
+Sometimes you strongly counter-identify with them.

 But they still operate, especially under pressure.